asdqwex/discobot/README.md

 # Development:
 Run `npm install` to get setup, then:

-`BOT_NAME=my_bot DISCORD_EMAIL=some_email DISCORD_PASSWORD=some_pass gulp watch`
+`BOT_NAME=my_bot DISCORD_EMAIL=some_email DISCORD_PASSWORD=some_pass npm run dev`

 You can now edit the code and the bot will automatically restart and reconnect on file-save.
-You can also use `npm start` instead of `gulp watch` if you'd just like to test your current build.
+You can also use `npm start` instead of `npm run dev` if you'd just like to test your current build.

 To play audio locally, you'll need to install ffmpeg:
 #### OSX: